Hi, we have White Carrara Marble tile in our steam shower.

 Now, the marble would have to get somewhat saturated for this to happen.
 If water remains on the surface for hours it could absorb enough to rust the iron and then as the rusty water evaporates it is brought back to the surface.

-The other, more common cause is water getting trapped underneath the tile (or slab in this case) due to voids or cracks in the grout... or otherwise poor installation.
+Another cause is water getting trapped underneath the tile (or slab in this case) due to voids or cracks in the grout... or otherwise poor installation.

 Hi, two years ago we had a honed Carrara marble tile shower installed.